 For more information about cookies, please access and consult our Cookies Policy.

-Collection of data via contact or booking forms submission
+Collection of data via contact, employment or booking forms submission

-Personal data provided via contact or booking forms, that is transmitted on a voluntary basis by a data subject, are stored for the contacting the data subject for more information.
-The data submitted may include name and e-mail address.
+Personal data provided via contact, employment or booking forms, that is transmitted on a voluntary basis by a data subject, are stored for the contacting the data subject for more information.
+The data submitted may include name, e-mail address and/or telephone number.
 These data are not displayed publicly on the website and are solely used for the purposes of communication with the data subject.
 There is no transfer of this personal data to any third parties.

 Routine erasure and blocking of personal data